/11 May 2021

-As one of Europe’s largest workwear providers, we’ve come to know a thing or two about quality and durable protective uniforms.
+As one of Europe’s largest workwear providers, we’ve come to know a thing or two about protective workwear clothing.
 We care about your happiness, comfort and protection whilst working.
 Therefore, we believe it’s important to provide you with the knowledge necessary to not only select the ideal uniform, but care for it too.
 By caring for your uniform correctly, you’re extending it’s wearability, ensuring its efficiency, and prolonging the effectiveness of the technicality aspects for certain garments.

 Our range of protective workwear is made to last.
 Using durable materials will keep you safe, but also reduce the number of times a replacement is necessary, saving you money in the process.
 It is vitally important to carry out regular cleaning of your workwear, especially if your work clothing includes protective elements.
 Having supplied protective clothing for many years, we have developed and tested our uniforms to continuously make improvements.
 Once you have received your uniform, it is up to you to ensure that it is properly cared for.
 It is for this reason that we have compiled a list of care instructions for some of our protective workwear ranges below.